 Since Tierra started over thirty years ago, the purpose has been to make garments that protect you from the weather not only in mountain environments but in every aspect of outdoor life.
 Therefore, materials have always been extremely important to us, our brand is built on functionality and durability.
-With the years, we have added one aspect of what’s important to look at when we choose materials, from considering functionality and durability to include sustainability.
+Another important aspect that early became another main consideration to our material choices is sustainability.
+Today it is part of our mission to find new sustainable solutions.
 We have always been keen on testing new materials, and this heritage led us to what you have seen from us these recent years; bio-based synthetics, innovative knitting and hemp to mention a few materials.

 Material Philosophy at Tierra